pattonsgirl/Spring2022-CEG2350/Labs/Lab09/README.md

 - output the captured text back to standard output

 - **Additional notes**
   - Code integrity does not matter - you may work together or use things found on the internet or textbooks.
-Cite your sources using comments in your code.
+Practice citing your sources using comments in your code.
-  - You are welcome to use an IDE you are familiar with to write, test, and debug your code, but you'll need to get the source code to a file on your AWS instance for the lab.
+  - You are welcome to use an IDE you are familiar with to write test and debug your code, but you'll need to get the source code to a file on your AWS instance for the remainder of the lab.
   - There is some useful C starter code in [this guide](https://www.geeksforgeeks.org/strings-in-c-2/) about halfway down.
     - You'll need to add another print statement before the scan statement to prompt the user to enter a string.